xcp-ng/xcp-ng-org/docs/networking/networking.md

 This section uses three types of server-side software objects to represent networking entities.
 These objects are:

-* A PIF, which represents a physical NIC on a host.
+* A PIF: a mean to connect outside of a host.
 PIF objects have a name and description, a UUID, the parameters of the NIC they represent, and the network and server they are connected to.
+They can represent:
+  * A physical NIC
+  * A VLAN on top of a physical NIC
+  * A bond of multiple NICs
+  * A tunnel interface (GRE/VXLAN)
 * A VIF, which represents a virtual NIC on a virtual machine.
 VIF objects have a name and description, a UUID, and the network and VM they are connected to.
+They can be:
+  * A PV driver backed device
+  * An emulated device
 * A network, which is a virtual Ethernet switch on a host.
 Network objects have a name and description, a UUID, and the collection of VIFs and PIFs connected to them.

 `xe` CLI, Xen Orchestra or XCP-ng center allow you to configure networking options.
 You can control the NIC used for management operations, and create advanced networking features such as VLANs and NIC bonds.